Prevent large file delete from starving out write operations

 We are indeed just a few commits after illumos this moment, but this commit is not one of them.
 It is still on stage of open pull request asking for review.
 The review process became terribly slow last time.
 My own prefetcher patch hangs in the queue from about autumn. :(

-#5 Updated by Alexander Motin over 2 years ago
+#5 Updated by Alexander Motin almost 3 years ago

 - Status changed from 15 to Closed: Third party to resolve

 Is this merged in?

 No. There is nothing merge.
 It was recently closed on GitHub: "alek-p commented 17 days ago: Looks like the async delete part needs more work.
 I'll try to upstream the rest in pieces, hopefully this week."

 #6 Updated by Josh Paetzel almost 3 years ago

 - Status changed from Closed: Third party to resolve to Investigation